LWM2M

 LWM2M device type type String Type to set for the device managed object on creation.
 Default is "c8y_lwm2m".
 Optional

-Awake time registration parameter awakeTimeRegistrationParameter Integer Specifies a time interval in milliseconds for which a device is awake and accepting network traffic after sending a LWM2M registration or a registration update to Cumulocity IoT.
+Awake time registration parameter awakeTimeRegistrationParameter Integer Specifies a time interval in milliseconds for which a device is awake and accepting network traffic after sending a LWM2M registration or a registration update to Cumulocity.
 If set to 0, the device will be considered as always online.
 If the value is not set, the awake time is determined by the LWM2M client's registration awake time attribute "at" or, if this attribute is also not found, then by the global setting that is defined in the LWM2M microservice.
 Optional

 Notification storing when disabled or offline / notificationIfDisabled notificationIfDisabled Boolean See the LWM2M specification.
 Allowed values are true or false.
 Default: Not configured.
 Optional, defaults to Leshan default behavior